 There are a number of visa options open for people planning trips to Chiang Mai and Thailand.
 Visa exempt entry for citizens of select countries is complemented by a choice of tourist visas which can be extended to give a stay of almost nine months.
 There are also special visas and visa extensions available for those married to Thai nationals, employed in Thailand or with Thai registered businesses.

-*NOTE: The Thai government does occasionally change visa regulations, so we recommend you to check with the Ministry of Foreign Affairs for any recent updates.*
+*Note: The Thai government does occasionally change visa regulations, so we recommend you check with the Ministry of Foreign Affairs for any recent updates.

 Thailand Visa Information: